-You’ll never be able to completely eliminate stress, but you can learn how to control your anxiety by managing your daily stress levels.
+You’ll never eliminate stress, but you can learn how to control your anxiety by managing your daily stress levels.
 And we will do this by focusing on the mind-body connection by learning to read your body language.

 Sounds too easy?
 So why do I have anxiety attacks every day?
 Sometimes two or three a day.
 Well, you’re right.
 The change will take time.
 And it won’t happen overnight but, nor did your anxiety attacks.
 You didn’t just wake up one day and start to feel anxious.
 It was a gradual process.
 But now, your body is telling you to slow down.
 Something has to change.
 And this is where you must start to work on your mind.

 Just like your anxiety, you will start to replace bad thinking habits with good thinking habits.
-You will learn to control your thought process and your behavior by actively making the effort to stay in the present time by using mindfulness techniques and limiting your time thinking about the past or future.
+You will learn to control your thought process and behavior by actively making an effort to stay in the present time by using mindfulness techniques and limiting your time thinking about the past or future.

-*Regularly experiencing a combination of two or three of the symptoms listed below is an indication of anxiety that should be addressed.
+Regularly experiencing a combination of two or three of the symptoms listed below indicates anxiety that should be addressed.